sloul1/arduino_based_solar_tracker/README.md

 ## LEDs

 There are three LEDs to indicate solar tracker status.
+Each one has properly sized current limiting resistor.
+>[!CAUTION]
+> ADD FORMULA FOR SIZING CURRENT LIMITING RESISTOR HERE!!

  - 🟢 Green LED lights on when the system initialized and running.
  - 🔴 Red LED is blinking when the system is tracking for the best light source.